 While sealants are generally recommended for children, adults can benefit from this treatment, as well.
 If you have no previous decay or fillings in your back teeth, talk to Dr. Guillot about dental sealants.

 Many insurance companies cover sealants for patients under the age of 18.
 Check with your insurance carrier to determine if dental sealants are covered.
-Our office also offers financing options, so be sure to ask how we can help accommodate your needs!

 For dental sealants in Gulfport, you’ve come to the right place!
 Help protect your smile by calling Walter Guillot today at (228) 896-0011 to make an appointment.
 We also have family-friendly scheduling for you and your children.